Study Medicine Abroad in English: Which country suits you?

 Generally, students who decide to study medicine in Romania graduate with worldwide work opportunities.
-Romanian doctors in the United Kingdom and globally have a reputation for having very good clinical skills.
+Romanian doctors in the United Kingdom and globally have a reputation for having excellent clinical skills.

 Study Medicine in Bulgaria

 Unlike the Romanian language, the Bulgarian language doesn’t contain Latin letters.
 It has its Cyrillic alphabet.
 Bulgaria is an affordable option with Medical Universities charging yearly tuition of €8000.
-One of the medical schools in Bulgaria, known as Varna Medical University, is situated on the black sea coast.
-The universities in Bulgaria have continually evolving and improving medical faculties, which is one of the reasons many international students decide to study medicine in Bulgaria every year.
+One of the medical schools in Bulgaria, known as Varna Medical University, is situated on the Black Sea coast.
+The universities in Bulgaria have continually evolved and improved medical faculties, which is one of the reasons many international students decide to study medicine in Bulgaria every year.

-Admission requirements in Bulgaria are flexible, so many students apply hence it’s important to have a competitive file.
+Admission requirements in Bulgaria are flexible; many students apply; hence it’s essential to have a competitive file.
 A robust Biology and Chemistry test is sat by candidates, which is another strong indication of the student’s academic ability.
 Medlink Students helps students with the entrance test so students can gain the maximum marks.
 All the medical universities in Bulgaria share similar standards.
 Students are usually attracted to Sofia Medical University due to its rising reputation and ideal location in the capital.
 Varna, Sofia and Plovdiv are the main attraction for international students who go on to study medicine or dentistry in Bulgaria.

 Study Medicine in Ukraine

 Students sometimes question whether Ukraine is safe due to what they heard in the news a few years ago.
 The conflicts that occurred in the past were in Crimea, the country on the border of Ukraine.
 Dnipro city is very far from any disputes; it’s a safe and calm city packed with an international student base.
 Students generally prefer to go to Dnipro Medical Institute for many reasons, especially the high population of European and British students there.
-The Institute also boasts a successful graduate entry program.
+The Institute also boasts a successful graduate entry medicine programme.

 Study Medicine in Poland